 His areas of professional focus include ethical and legal issues in professional practice, child protection, and addictions.
 In addition to his teaching and research interests, he has been in private practice since 1990, has served on the APA Ethics Appeals Panel for over 20 years, and taught graduate and professional level courses on ethical and legal issues in professional practice for over 25 years.
 Dr. Taube regularly consults with a wide range of practitioners and community agencies regarding standards of practice and ethical concerns.

-This event is in partnership with The Trust.
-Workshop completion earns eligibility to receive a 15% premium discount on your Trust Sponsored Professional Liability Insurance for your next 2 consecutive policy periods.
+Webinar completion earns 6 CE credits and eligibility to receive a 15% premium discount on your Trust Sponsored Professional Liability Insurance for your next 2 consecutive policy periods.
 To obtain CE discounts, submit CE certification from an organization approved by APA to offer CE credit (must have been completed within the previous 15 months) with the insurance application.
 Discounts cannot be combined and are not applicable to Researcher/Academician or Student policies.
 Group policies become eligible for the CE discount when at least 50% of those insured under the group policy submit CE certification.
 All applications are individually underwritten and submission of CE certification will not guarantee insurance policy issuance or renewal.

-The Arizona Psychological Association (AzPA) is approved by the American Psychological Association to sponsor continuing education for psychologists.
-AzPA maintains responsibility for this program and its content.
+The Trust is approved by the American Psychological Association to sponsor continuing education credits for psychologists.
+The Trust maintains responsibility for the program and its content.